The Projection Booth: Co-hosts

 Revolving co-hosts since 2014 include film critic and author Maitland McDonagh, David Kittredge, Chris Stachiw, Samm Deighan, Skizz Cyzyk, Chris Cummins, Heather "Boom Boom" Drain, and Kat Ellinger.

 Former

 The show was formerly co-hosted by Rob St. Mary and Justin Bozung.
 St. Mary is a writer who worked at WDET Public Radio in Detroit.
 He produced the horror-comedy Tainted which was released via Troma Entertainment in 1998.
 After the publication of his book Re-Entry: The Orbit Book Anthology, he left full-time hosting but returns for select discussions.
 Bozung, also known as "Mondo Justin", was the creator of the Mondo Film & Video Guide.
 He was on episodes 1 (The Stunt Man) to episode 36 (Hickey & Boggs).
 He has also hosted his own podcast.

 Related shows

-White is also the co-host of other podcasts including The Kolchak Tapes (focused on Kolchak: The Night Stalker), Dreams for Sale (focused on The Twilight Zone (1985 TV series)), The Life & Times of Captain Barney Miller (focused on Barney Miller), and The Shabby Detective: Yet Another Columbo Podcast.
+White is also the co-host of other podcasts including The Kolchak Tapes (focused on Kolchak: The Night Stalker), Dreams for Sale (focused on the 1985 revival of The Twilight Zone), The Life & Times of Captain Barney Miller (focused on Barney Miller), and The Shabby Detective: Yet Another Columbo Podcast.